Day 1 & 2

 Arrive to Boston and enjoy exploring the great eats in the new Seaport District.
 This neighbourhood that evolved from a muddy spot in Boston Harbor to one of the city’s hottest spots, houses an impressive array of restaurants with more than four restaurant seats for every home in the area.

 Start your second day in Beantown by hopping aboard a DUCK – the world famous Boston Duck Tour is hosted on a World War II-style amphibious landing vehicle and cruises to many of the city’s historic and most popular sights.
 Or, if whales are your thing, join a whale watching cruise.
 Departing from Boston Harbor, you’ll have the chance to see a number of different large whale species, like humpbacks, finbacks, pilot whales and the critically endangered right whale.
-If the Red Sox are in town, attend a game at iconic Fenway Park and cheer the home team along with the passionate fans.

-Standard Hotel: Sheraton Boston
+Suggested hotel: Sheraton Boston

 Day 3, 4 & 5